 Pursuant to G.L., c.
 6D, §15, the HPC is required to "establish a process for certain registered provider organizations to be certified as accountable care organizations."
-The purpose of the Certification program is to complement existing local and national care transformation and payment reform efforts, validate value-based care, and promote investments by payers in efficient, high-quality, and cost-effective care across the continuum.
+The purpose of the certification program is to complement existing local and national care transformation and payment reform efforts, encourage value-based care delivery, and promote investments by all payers in high-quality and cost-effective care across the continuum.
 The HPC’s ACO Certification program also complements its PCMH Certification program.

 Atrius Health, Inc.

 Baycare Health Partners, Inc., inclusive of Pioneer Valley Accountable Care, LLC; and Baystate Health Care Alliance, LLC

 Beth Israel Deaconess Physician Organization, LLC (Beth Israel Deaconess Care Organization)